Maximise PV efficiency.

 There are many ways to improve solar system efficiency, from panel repair to storage options and adjusting operations based on smart metering data.
 One of the most common impediments to solar efficiency is panel cleanliness or damage.

 Dirt, dust, leaf litter and pollen can all affect the efficiency of solar panels.
-It’s not always cleaned off with the rain either – in fact that can add more residual dirt to the equation.
+It’s not always cleaned off with the rain either – in fact, that can add more residual dirt to the equation.
 An IET electrician can clean your panel array while checking if there’s a need for panel repair.

 Battery and Solar Inverter Inspection

 The solar inverter is what allows the DC current generated from your panels to be used in AC systems, or returned to the grid.
-Inverters generally have a long life but do require inspection to ensure safety and efficiency.
+Inverters generally have a long life but do require an inspection to ensure safety and efficiency.
 Battery storage also has its own risks, especially where damage or weathering occurs.

 Ensure AS/NZS 5033 Compliance

 AS/NZ 5033: 2014 is the Australian Standard for the installation of solar panels.
-Following this standard ensures the safety of people and longevity of the system through measures such as earthing, cable identification, and installation where there is access and working space available.
+Following this standard ensures the safety of people and longevity of the system through measures such as earthing, cable identification, and installation where there are access and working space available.